TMahlatini/DigitalNoticeboard/README.md

 ## Contributing

 This is a work in progress as part of a Rails learning journey.
+I welcome any contributions or suggestions!